Jelmerro/Vieb/README.md

 or you can repeat these steps in a new folder if you downloaded a zip.
 Finally, you can generate builds for your platform with `node build`, or execute `node build --help` to see the full list of options.
+The selected builds will be created inside of the `dist` folder.

 # License